BoxCell: Leveraging SAM for Cell Segmentation with Box Supervision: Conclusion

 \section{Conclusion}

-We present the first study to use SAM-based segmentation over histopathological images, when only bounding boxes are present during training.
-We devise several workflows including a train-time and a test-time use of SAM.
-Our best method, SAM-ILP combines both workflows using an ILP over each image, introducing spatial and intensity constraints over output mask, and producing finer predictions.
-We also do a comparative analysis of different strategies to prompt SAM and observed that box prompts work the best.
-Our experiments over three benchmark datasets show that our proposed approaches consistently beat the current weak supervision methods by up to 15 dice pts.
+We present BoxCell, the first approach to use SAM-based segmentation over histopathological images when only bounding box supervision is available.
+It computes two segmentation masks using SAM at train and test times; and reconciles them via a novel ILP that balances pixel likelihood and neighborhood objectives.
+Our experiments over three benchmark datasets show that our proposed approaches consistently beat the current weak supervision methods by up to 10 dice pts.
+Additionally, we compare with mask ensembling and refinement method and show the effectiveness of BoxCell.
 Our work opens up new possibilities for leveraging SAM in weak-supervision settings and using constrained optimization strategies to post-process segmentation masks.